jayronsoares/jayronsoares.github.io/README.md

 ## Portfolio
 Data engineer with 10+ years of experience interpreting and analyzing data in order to drive successful business solutions.
 Hands-on experience in data modeling, database performance tuning, and ETL/ELT pipeline development, mainly using SQL and Python languages.
-Good understanding of business operations with practical problem-solving skills aiming at continuous business improvement commitment.
+Good understanding of business operations with practical problem-solving skills aiming at continuous business improvement.

 <br>
 ### My posts<br>